moinwiki/moin/docs/intro/glossary.rst

       e.g. MoinMoin).
 It is a Python standard, described in detail in PEP 333.

    emeraldtree
-      A xml / tree processing library used by moin.
+      An XML / tree processing library used by moin.

    flask
       A micro framework used by moin.